 More advice on how to make streaming data analytics systems work

-- Real-Time Operational Intelligence Keeps Otto Group Running 24/7 –Splunk Services UK Ltd
+- Real-time Operational Intelligence Keeps Otto Group Running 24-7 –Splunk

 - Respond to Business Risks in Real-Time with Integrated Risk Management –ServiceNow